-- 2.7 'Investigating Officer' means the person appointed by the Monitoring Officer to undertake a formal investigation of a complaint alleging a breach of the Code of Conduct by a Subject Member.
-The Investigating Officer may be another senior officer of the Borough Council, an officer of another authority or an external investigator.
-In my view the Investigating Officer should be external to the Council from a pool of investigators approved by the Council. - 2.8 'Monitoring Officer' is a senior officer of the Borough Council who has statutory responsibility for maintaining the Register of Members' Interests and who is responsible for administering the arrangements for dealing with any complaint alleging a breach of the Code of Conduct by a Subject Member.
-It includes any other officer of the Borough Council nominated by the Monitoring Officer to act on their behalf.
-Why is this required the Council has a monitoring officer and a deputy monitoring officer.
-The monitoring officer cannot be an investigating officer.
-It should be an external investigator. - 2.9 'Parish/Town Council' means the relevant Parish/Town council within the Borough of Swale. - 2.10 'Parties' means the Complainant, Subject Member and the Investigating Officer, as appropriate. - 2.11 'Subject Member' means an elected member or co-opted member of the Borough or Parish/Town Council against whom a complaint has been made alleging a breach the Code of Conduct.
+- 2.8 'Monitoring Officer' is a senior officer of the Borough Council who has statutory responsibility for maintaining the Register of Members' Interests and who is responsible for administering the arrangements for dealing with any complaint alleging a breach of the Code of Conduct by a Subject Member.
+It includes any other officer of the Borough Council nominated by the Monitoring Officer to act on their behalf. - 2.9 'Parish/Town Council' means the relevant Parish/Town council within the Borough of Swale. - 2.10 'Parties' means the Complainant, Subject Member and the Investigating Officer, as appropriate. - 2.11 'Subject Member' means an elected member or co-opted member of the Borough or Parish/Town Council against whom a complaint has been made alleging a breach the Code of Conduct.